ShadabS05/final_project/README.md

 To see your local flask application, you want to go to the following link in firefox:

-`localhost:PORT/upload`.
+`localhost:POR`.

 PORT depends on your first number in your portforwarding.
-From here, you can browse and upload your image.
+From here, you can use the twitter clone!

-To see your image, go to the following link:

-`localhost:PORT/upload/FILENAME`.

  If there are any issues, please let me know!